taddeseanb/kenya-hub/docs/docs/user/index.md

 Second, any other keyword linked to the resource can be used to search in the catalogue, for example, _land use_ or _crop yield_.
 This depends on which keywords are given to the resources.

-**Exercise 2:** Try the keywords.
+**Step 2:** Try the keywords.
 Type in the search bar various keywords, such as _soil or Land use_ or click on the keywords on the side.

 ![Hub catalogue search](./img/cataloguesearch.png)